Winner-take-all market

 Although some markets (such as lottery games) are designed to be winner-take-all, there are some markets that evolve to become winner-take-all.
 For example, the piano market was not winner-take-all before rail transportation, whose growing availability and popularity resulted in leading piano makers became progressively larger and capturing more of the piano market, while smaller competitors disappeared over time.
 (See the Matthew effect, in which "the rich get richer and the poor get poorer".)

-The term "winner-take-all" as applied to economic markets was popularized by a 1996 book by Robert H. Frank and Philip J. Cook.
+The term "winner-take-all" as applied to economic markets was popularized by the 1996 book The Winner-Take-All Society: Why the Few at the Top Get So Much More Than the Rest of Us by Robert H. Frank and Philip J. Cook.